- Politics and Social Issues

 There are many positive youths who, despite peer pressure, unfavorable family background and home environment, poverty and other domestic and social issues are able to chart the right course and maintain their focus in being good and productive citizens.
 What about the kids who excel at school and make their parents proud?
 What about the young people who are movers and shakers and organize groups and clubs to keep their peers engaged in positive pursuits?Indeed there are lots and lots of progressive young people out there just as there are lots and lots of blamable adults.

-Adults Must be Proper Role Models
+Adults Ought to be Proper Role Models

 Generally, young people model the behaviors which they see in the adults around them and sadly, many adults display unacceptable behaviors such as lying, swearing, consuming alcohol, dealing or using illegal drugs, using violence as a means of solving problems, engaging in criminal activities, cheating in relationships, having poor work attitude, and the list goes on…